 - Deliver up to 50,000 new job opportunities

 - Develop over 15 million square feet of new commercial buildings

 The Kent Thameside Regeneration Partnership brought together public and private sector interests to drive forward regeneration projects including Fastrack.
 The Kent Thameside Regeneration partnership ceased operation on the 31 March 2011.
 The regeneration of Kent Thameside and the wider Thames Gateway remain high on the local and national agenda.

-Fastrack will be seen to play a key role in the new Paramount Park Development.
+Fastrack will be seen to play a key role in the new Paramount Park development.
+Paramount Park development website.